 Step 3.
-Select the disk(s) to initialize and choose MBR or GPT partition style, and click "OK" to confirm.
+Select the disk(s) to initialize and choose MBR or GPT partition style, then, click "OK" to confirm.

-Now the drive is recognized as unallocated and if you have vital data saved there, revert to Part 1 and apply EaseUS data recovery software for help.
+Now the drive should be recognized as ‘unallocated’, so if you have data you need to recover, go back to Part 1 and use the EaseUS data recovery software to retrieve your files.

 Step 4.
-Then right-click on the unallocated space on your external hard drive and create a new volume on it.
+Finally, right-click on the unallocated space on your external hard drive and create a new volume on it.

 Method 6.
 Update Disk Driver

-Applies to: Force not responding external hard drive to show up and work by updating disk drivers.
+Applies to: Get non-responding external hard drive to show up and work by updating disk drivers.